 How long has Mozilla been working on this?

 We’ve been exploring this area for over a year, but the formation of a dedicated team (and the repos published above) kicked off over the last several weeks.
 Although this is relatively new body of work, now that we have put together a roadmap and have some initial efforts in-progress we wanted to share it with the community.

-Will you support 3rd party game engines like Unity and Unreal Engine?
+Will you support third-party game engines such as Unity and Unreal Engine?

 This is something we will be definitely be exploring down the road.
 Our near-term goals are focused on developing services for the web and libraries for A-Frame and three.js Social MR applications, but we hope to make these services and libraries more generally available to other platforms.
 We would be interested in your feedback on this!